BobKerns/rpi-image-tool/README.md

 #### In the builder

 * `PI_INCLUDES`
   * The directory that holds scripts to be sourced.
-Currently only `vars.sh`
 * `PI_CMDS`
   * The directory that contains the subcommands.
 * `PI_WORKDIR`